pulumi/pulumi-tf-provider-boilerplate/README.md

 ## Final Steps

-1. Replace this file with the README for the provider and create a PR to merge the changes:
+1. Replace this file with the README for the provider and push your changes:

     ```bash
-    mv README README-BIOLERPLATE.md # README-BOILERPLATE.md is .gitignored by default.
     mv README-PROVIDER.md README.md
-    ```

-1. Finally, push your changes and create a pull request:

-    ```bash
-    git add -A && git commit -m "Initial scaffold." && git push
     ```